samko2717/samko2717/README.md

 ### [WORKMATE.AI](https://2024.rca.ac.uk/school-of-design/service-design-ma/profile/byoungsam-ko/) — MA capstone

-A service that cuts through complex, redundant workplace communication to improve work–life balance and job satisfaction.
+A GenAI work assistant that cuts through complex, redundant workplace communication to improve work–life balance and job satisfaction.
+Grounded in 10 in-depth interviews with designers, managers and developers.

 **What the research found**